 Test to see if mixture is too soft by forming a ball in your hands, if the mixture is still too soft add up to a 1/3 cup more of the shredded coconut and mix well.

 Let the mixture rest in the refrigerator for about 15-20 minutes.
 Line a baking sheet with parchment paper, set aside.

 Remove from the refrigerator and using a teaspoon or small cookie scoop (I used a size 60 scoop), scoop out mixture, start to roll mixture in your hands into a ball but before completely finishing, stuff an almond in the centre and pinch the ball to close the opening and then continue rolling until you have a nicely formed ball.

 While shaping your truffles, melt the dark chocolate in a double boiler over low heat.
-When chocolate starts to melt stir it with a spatula, turn off the heat but keep your bowl over the warm water so that your chocolate stays nicely melted.
+When chocolate starts to melt stir it with a spatula until completely melted.
+Turn the heat off but keep your bowl over the warm water so that your chocolate stays nicely melted.

 Using a fork, dip each truffle into the chocolate, remove and place onto baking sheet.
 Repeat until all truffles are done.
 If desired, sprinkle truffles with dried coconut.

-Place baking sheet in the refrigerator to set the chocolate coating on the truffles, once set (takes about 30-45 minutes), place each truffle into a mini paper cup.
+Place baking sheet in the refrigerator to set the chocolate coating on the truffles, once set (takes about 30-45 minutes), place each truffle into a mini foil candy cup.

-To preserve truffles, layer them in a container between parchment paper and store them in the refrigerator for up to 1 week.
+To store truffles, layer them in a container between wax or parchment paper and store them in the refrigerator for up to 2 weeks.
 Let truffles come to room temperature before serving.

 Place sheets of wafers in a large plastic bag, and roll a rolling pin over the bag until wafers are crushed.